MA Counseling Program

 Field Work

-Students in the Marriage, Couples, and Family Counseling (MCFC) emphasis are required to complete a miminim of 700 hours of field experience, including 300 Direct Service with clients of which 150 must be relational based counseling services.
+Students in the Marriage, Couple, and Family Counseling (MCFC) emphasis are required to complete a miminim of 700 hours of field experience, including 300 Direct Service with clients of which 150 must be relational based counseling services.
 Field Expeirence is completed in two parts:

 Practicum